qrush/m/README.md

 CONTRIBUTING
 ============

+You can run all the tests with:

+    bundle exec rake tests

-You can run the tests for minitest 4 with:
+You can also run tests selectively.
+For minitest 4 run:

-    rake appraisal:minitest4 test
+    appraisal minitest4 rake test

 and the ones for minitest 5 with:

-    rake appraisal:minitest5 test TEST=test/minitest_5_test.rb
+    appraisal minitest5 rake test TEST=test/minitest_5_test.rb

-In the case of minitest 5 the whole suite will fail due to incompatibilities with ruby (at least until 2.1.1).
+In the case of minitest 5, we have to specify the test to run, because running the whole suite will fail due to incompatibilities with ruby (at least until 2.1.1).

 LICENSE